UX design in knitting patterns

 This could also be a good opportunity to engage with your customers by asking for feedback.
 You could ask them to answer a brief survey, do Instagram polls about pattern elements in general, etc.

-This is also where good test knitting planning comes in.
+Its also where good test knitting planning comes in.
 When you’re prepping for a test knit, come up with a good list of questions, like the ones above, asking for specific feedback on the pattern.
 While testing is a good opportunity to see you pattern knit up by others before you release it, it’s also important to go into it with specific ideas on what sort of feedback you’re looking for.

 Don’t just ask testers to “let you know if anything is confusing.”
 Be specific and you’ll get better and more thoughtful answers.
 For example: